Immigration, Infrastructure And Iran: The President's Plans For 2018

 "Infrastructure is by far the easiest," the president said Dec.
 22 during the bill signing for the tax overhaul.
 "People want it — Republicans and Democrats.
 We're going to have tremendous Democrat support on infrastructure as you know.
 I could've started with infrastructure — I actually wanted to save the easy one for the one down the road.
 So we'll be having that done pretty quickly."

 Having it "done pretty quickly" could be an overstatement.
-Republicans are going to need 60 votes, which now means nine Democrats with Democrat Doug Jones sworn in Wednesday.
+Republicans are going to need 60 votes, which now means the support of nine Democrats or independents after Democrat Doug Jones was sworn in Wednesday.

 Welfare, entitlements and health care

-House Speaker Ryan, R-Wis., has indicated he'd like to target welfare and entitlements, but Trump and Senate Majority Leader Mitch McConnell, R-Ky., are not on board with all that Ryan wants to do.
+Ryan, R-Wis., has indicated that he would like to target welfare and entitlements, but Trump and Senate Majority Leader Mitch McConnell, R-Ky., are not on board with all that Ryan wants to do.

 The Trump administration is reviewing the programs, and the White House is preparing a January executive order related to welfare, according to Politico.
-NPR's Mara Liasson reports the president "wants to keep his promise not to touch the big, middle-class entitlements — Medicare and Social Security — but he is interested in reforming means-tested programs that target lower-income Americans."
+NPR's Mara Liasson reports that the president "wants to keep his promise not to touch the big, middle-class entitlements — Medicare and Social Security — but he is interested in reforming means-tested programs that target lower-income Americans."

 Politics